Ron "Bumblefoot" Thal: Bumblefoot & solo career

+In recent years, Thal has been featured as a guest guitarist in both live performances and recordings with artists such as The Trip, The Midnight Preachers, T.T.
+Quick, Talas, Sin City Sinners, and Mick Blankenship.

 Guns N' Roses (2006–2014)

 In 2004, after a recommendation by guitar virtuoso Joe Satriani, Thal began talking to Guns N' Roses keyboardist Chris Pitman and sent in a tape of his music.
 Soon after, Thal claimed on his website he had been asked to join the band but later added "it's not definitely happenin', we're just feelin' it out".
 In response, Guns N' Roses released a statement saying "To set the record straight, no one has been invited to join the band".
 In a 2015 Interview, Thal claimed he initially turned down joining the band in 2004, citing commitments to part-time teaching and his solo work.